Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 The `-cmrp` parameter selects the percentage of worker nodes that the worker node rebuild should coordinate rebuilding at one time.
 For example, if there are 15 worker nodes and `-cmrp 33` is specified, then 5 worker nodes will be rebuilt at once and with as much parallelization as possible given the state of the system.

-NCN master nodes, `ncn-m002` and `ncn-m003`, are rolled out serially.
-NCN master node rebuilds do not launch an additional Argo workflow.
+`-limit-management-rollout Management_Master` only needs to be specified when performing a CSM upgrade.
+This will upgrade `ncn-m002` and `ncn-m003` serially.
+This should be done before NCN worker nodes are upgraded.
-If the `management-nodes-rollout` is executed with argument `-limit-management-rollout [Managment_Worker Management_Master]`, then `ncn-m002` and `ncn-m003` will be rebuilt in serial after the NCN worker nodes have been rebuilt.
+If not performing a CSM upgrade, then NCN master nodes should not be upgraded and should be configured with the CFS configuration created during the [update-cfs-config](../stages/update_cfs_config.md) stage.

 ## Examples